-- Media and Persuasion Speech Participation: You will have an opportunity to ask questions or provide peer feedback on presentations. - Persuasive Speech Participation: You will have an opportunity to actively participate by asking questions, engaging in discussion, and offering peer feedback on presentations. - Peer Reviews: For some of the writing assignments, you will be required to provide detailed feedback about another student's draft.
+- Media and Persuasion Speech Participation: You will have an opportunity to ask questions or provide peer feedback on presentations. - Persuasive Speech Participation: You will have an opportunity to actively participate by asking questions, engaging in discussion, and offering peer feedback on presentations. - Peer Review: In this assignment you will be required to provide detailed feedback about another student's draft of the Problem, Solution, and Barriers Paper